-When you land a new job or gain a promotion, you feel like you’re on top of the world.
+When you land a new job, or when you want to create a business strategy, you feel like you’re on top of the world.
 But, this excitement starts to fade when you realize you don’t have a plan to manage your work.
 You’ll be surprised to know that more than 80% of small business owners don’t have a strategic plan.
-Whether you’re running a business or getting hired, having a plan is crucial for your success.
-Hopefully, there is a way to create a goal-oriented plan to complete all your work and achieve the right success.
-It’s popularly known as a 30 60 90 day plan.

-Following this plan will open a door for you to gather information, master new responsibility, and leave an impact in your professional space.
+This plan will help you gather information, master new responsibilities, and leave an impact in your professional space.
 Are you a newbie trying to create a 30 60 90 day plan for your business?
 Don’t worry!
 Here’s everything you need to know about a 30 60 90 day plan and how to create one.

 What is a 30 60 90 Day Plan?